|

 Aquinas, Thomas

 On Evil -- Is the universe morally coherent?
 Could a perfectly good God create evil?
-No - therefore, evil is not created, is not a thing, has no substance, but merely a privation of good.
+No - therefore, evil is not created, is not a thing, but merely a privation of the good.
 What we call evil is a temporary classroom for beings with free will to effect something else.

 God’s Power -- Can an omnipotent God create logical impossibilities? - the “square circle”?
 No, because reality itself is rationally ordered.
 If omnipotence were to include contradiction, then rational thought would collapse, and the natural order would issue as chaos.
 God’s power is not chaotic force but the power to actualize things that have being.
 Logically impossible things have no ‘in potentia’ being to be actualized.